top of page

 SHARING

-Each carers story is made up of 3 photographs and approximately 500 words, all printed on 12x18inch PVC boards, which can be hung on exhibition panels.
-This also comes with 8 larger prints 16x24inch, 6 descriptive panels and an audio version of the stories.
+Each carers story is made up of 3 photographs and approximately 1000 words, all printed on 12x18inch PVC boards.

-If you know somewhere we could approach or you wish to have this exhibition in your area, please get in touch and we can arrange a meeting for you to ask questions and learn more about this unique opportunity.
+If you wish to have this exhibition in your area, please get in touch and we can arrange a meeting for you to ask questions and learn more about this unique opportunity.

 Carers 19-Helle-6824.jpg